puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 The 'catalog_diff.json' file is written in JSON compliant with a json-schema viewable on stdout using `--schema catalog_delta`.

 The two '*<type>*_log.json' files are written in JSON compliant with a json-schema viewable on stdout using `--schema log`.

+The `compilation_info.json` is a catalog preview internal file.

 ####Working with multiple nodes